Xeplosion/cs1440-proj2/instructions/Project_Requirements.md

 *   If the tool's description under the examples directory doesn't have anything to say about a certain behavior (i.e. I've left it *undefined*), you have latitude in how you approach it.
     *   Mention such situations in your Software Development Plan.
 *   Don't add extra features that aren't required.
-    *   Unexpected features makes grading unnecessarily difficult.
+    *   Unexpected features make grading unnecessarily difficult.
     *   You can always revisit this project and improve it later!